 Jobs in construction are in high demand in New Brunswick, with job openings expected to increase.
+Some of the province's larges cities, Moncton and Fredericton, grew faster than the average Canadian city in 2025 (Atlantic Economic Council, 2024).
+Further, Moncton was the second leader for employment growth in Atlantic Canada with 6% growth (Atlantic Economic Council, 2024).
 However, the available skilled labor force falls short of meeting the demand.
 According to Buildforce Canada, New Brunswick's 2024 construction vacancy rate is 4.3%, compared to 3.3% across all industries (Buildforce Canada B, 2024, p.
 22).
 This gap is projected to widen as 28% of the current construction workforce, aged 55 and over, nears retirement (Buildforce Canada B, 2024, p.
 23).
 To meet labor market needs, New Brunswick must increase recruitment through apprenticeships and by focusing on underrepresented groups.